Static site generators

 For theming, Jekyll offers the ability to package your theme as a Rubygem and distribute the gem across multiple Jekyll projects.
 Rubygems is a package manager, which means it’s a repository for plugins.
 You pull the latest gems (plugins) you need from Rubygems through the command line, often using Bundler.
 Distributing your theme as a Rubygem is one approach you could use for breaking up your project into smaller projects to ensure faster build times.

 Hugo is a static site generator that is rapidly growing in popularity.
-Based on the Go language, Hugo builds your site significantly faster than most other static site generators, including Jekyll.
+Based on the Go language, Hugo builds your site significantly faster than most other static site generators, especially Jekyll.
 There’s an impressive number of themes, including some designed for documentation.
-Specifically, see the Learn theme and this Multilingual API documentation theme.
+Specifically, see the Docsy theme, the Learn theme and this Multilingual API documentation theme.

 As with Jekyll, Hugo allows you to write in Markdown, add frontmatter content in YAML (or TOML or JSON) at the top of your Markdown pages, and more.
-In this sense, Hugo shares a lot of similarity with Jekyll.
+In this sense, Hugo shares a lot of similarity with Jekyll and other static site generators.

 Hugo has a robust and flexible templating language (Golang) that makes it appealing to designers, who can build more sophisticated websites based on the depth of the platform (see Hugo’s docs here).
 Go templating has more of a learning curve than templating with Liquid in Jekyll, and the docs might assume more technical familiarity than many users have.
 Still, the main selling point behind Hugo is that it builds your site quickly.
 This speed factor might be enough to compensate for the steeper learning curve.